Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Data analysis and evaluation

 Next, we compare our HB model-based state-wise estimates with the UAS-survey-weighted state-wise estimates.
-We plot the point estimates in the same graph.
-From the Figure \ref{fig:hes_HB_CI} we observe that even though state-level UAS estimates for which enough sample are available are reliable, some of them, for which little to no samples were available in the UAS data, are unreasonably low/high due to the low sample sizes.
-Compared to that, our HB method produced stable estimates even for states with small or no sample.
-The corresponding 95\% credible intervals of the HB estimates are also given in the same plot.
+From Figures \ref{fig:woBiasCorrection} and \ref{fig:wBiasCorrection}, we observe that while state-level UAS estimates with adequate sample sizes are generally reliable, estimates for states with small samples (e.g., Alaska, Delaware, Rhode Island, Vermont) show unreasonable values with extremely high design-based standard errors.
+In contrast, our HB method produces stable estimates even for states with minimal or no sample representation.
+Figure \ref{fig:woBiasCorrection} displays results without the bias correction procedure described in Section 2.3, while Figure \ref{fig:wBiasCorrection} shows results incorporating bias correction.
+The corresponding 95\% credible intervals for the HB estimates are also provided in both plots.
+While the point estimates remain similar with and without bias correction, the confidence intervals for the bias-corrected estimates better reflect the additional uncertainty inherent in the estimation process for areas with limited direct sample information.

-From the Figure \ref{fig:se_ratios}, we can see how much improvement our HB estimates bring in over the direct UAS-survey based estimates in terms of standard errors of the hesitancy estimates.
-The largest improvements came for the states that had fewer samples in the UAS survey data.
+From the Figure \ref{fig:se_ratios}, we can see how much improvement our HB estimates bring in over the direct UAS-survey based estimates in terms of estimated standard errors of the hesitancy estimates.
+The largest improvements came for the states that had lower sample sizes in the UAS survey data.
 We can still observe smaller standard error estimates even for the states with larger sample sizes.

-Clearly, in Table \ref{tab7} we can see improvements over Table \ref{tab1} mentioned in subsection 3.2.
-Delaware does not have an unrealistic estimate of 1 (with an absurd s.e. of 0) anymore and Alaska, DC, etc. -- they all have much more believable estimates and smaller values of standard errors.

-Table \ref{tab8} gives a subset of the above table \ref{tab7}, detailing a few important states for which the differences between our HB and direct UAS-survey based estimates are most prominent.
-We also provide summary statistics of Direct UAS estimates and our HB estimates in Table \ref{tab9}.
-The summary statistics for standard errors of the Direct UAS estimates and our HB estimates are given in Table \ref{tab10}.
-From these latter two tables, we observe that our HB method improves over the direct method both in terms of point estimates and and associated standard errors.